-Unfortunately, the dynamics between the main leaders of the logoraši entity unions does not lend itself to the aim for a state law.
+Unfortunately, the dynamics between the main leaders of the logoraši entity unions do not lend themselves to the aim of adopting a state law.
 In fact, the main leaders of the ex-detainee unions have been closely intertwined with the main nationalist parties.
 Ex-detainee leaders in FBiH were among the founders of Bosniak nationalist parties, often assuming prominent places in high-level politics (Barton Hronešová 2020, 256-58).
 Subsequent political disagreements over which party to support in FBiH (nationalists or social democrats) have led to major schisms within the leadership (Jouhanneau 2013a, 161-66).
-In RS the leadership has been centralized and clearly aligned with incumbent parties for the entirety of its existence (but with several splinter organizations in Banja Luka and Eastern Sarajevo).
-For example, the RS leader, Branislav Dukić, was until his recent replacement a close ally of Milorad Dodik (Bursać 2015).
-Moreover, in both cases, recurrent allegations of fraud, major corruption cases and personal enrichment resulted in disunity and internal schisms.
-A Serb respondent called Branislav Dukić a 'mafioso' while a Bosniak respondent called the FBiH Union leader, Jasmin Mešković, a 'fraudster'.
+In RS, the leadership has been centralized and clearly aligned with incumbent parties for the entirety of its existence (but with several splinter organizations in Banja Luka and Eastern Sarajevo).
+For example, the longtime RS leader, Branislav Dukić, was, until his 2019 replacement, a close ally of Milorad Dodik (Bursać 2015).
+Moreover, in both cases, recurrent allegations of fraud, major corruption cases and personal enrichment resulted in disunity and internal schisms.26 A Serb respondent called Branislav Dukić a 'mafioso' while a Bosniak respondent called the FBiH Union leader, Jasmin Mešković, a 'fraudster' for their dubious and corrupt business engagements.
 'Pure evil' was another label for Mešković by a leader of logoraši in the suburbs of Sarajevo.

 The international salience of logoraši has suffered as a result.
-While external actors have supported their demands in principle, their cause and campaigns were soon overshadowed by other priorities linked to the issue of missing people and sexually violated women.
-Moreover, an interviewed Bosnian lawyer noted, international actors did not prioritize ex-detainees as they considered them included in the existing veteran legislation (cf. Popić and Panjeta 2010; World Bank 2015), and thus not pushing for their systemic redress.
-Although a coalition of NGOs has supported a state law since 2011, its advocacy has been complicated by repeated conflicts between the main union leaders.
-Matched by low levels of cooperation across the Bosnian territory, such disunity and distrust in leadership numbed their ability to act jointly.
+While external actors have supported their demands in principle, the genuinity of the associaions representing victims/survivors of torture has been put in question.
+Their cause was overshadowed by other priorities linked to the issue of missing people and sexually violated women.
+Moreover, an interviewed Bosnian lawyer noted that international actors did not prioritize ex-detainees as they considered them included in the existing veteran legislation (cf. Popić and Panjeta 2010; World Bank 2015), and thus not pushing for their systemic redress.
+Although a coalition of NGOs has supported a state law since 2011, its advocacy has been complicated by the mentioned and repeated conflicts between the main union leaders.27 Matched by low levels of cooperation across the Bosnian territory, such disunity and distrust in leadership numbed their ability to act jointly.